blazegreenhalgh/ipriot-carpark-project/my-notes.md

 1. Allows for cars to be 'assigned' to carpark, meaning we can have multiple carparks, and the same car can park in each one at different times.
 Without this, the car having 'parked_in_bay = True' doesn't necessarily mean anything for any particular carpark.
     - Perhaps just need to specify which carpark it has parked into, when it parks - instead of creating a whole extra method for entry.
 I will do this.

+ # Debugging
+Issue when testing: test_sensor, testing that cars exit time is tracked when scanned out.
+I tested it, and it failed, saying it could not list.remove as it's not in the list (of carpark.cars).
+I couldn't figure this out - why was it saying it can't remove it.
+I added to my previous test (scanning the car in) to make sure the car was logged in the carpark when entering.
+It was.
+I then reviewed the code in the Sensor class and noticed, I was removing it from the scan_car function, and also calling the Carpark to update it's database - effectively trying to remove it twice.
+After removing the former line of code, it worked!
+This also made me realise that my test case was too narrow - my exit timestamp test failed, not because of the timestamp, but because of another issue.
+I think my test should be broader, as the timestamp is one aspect of scanning the car out, I should be testing that as a whole.